bonitasoft/bonita-doc/md/bdm-access-control.md

 In this application, teachers review students' requests.
   1. In the UI Designer:
-    a.
-Create an application page: *reviewRequests*
+    - Create an application page: *reviewRequests*
-    b.
-Create 2 variables
+    - Create 2 variables
        - **Name** : requestList
        - **Type** : External API
        - **API URL**: ../API/bdm/businessData/com.company.model.Request?q=findBySubject&p=0&c=10&f=subject%3D{{selectedSubject}}
        - **Name** : selectedSubject
        - **Type** : String
-    c.
-Add a Select box to the page (to choose beetween subjects):
+    - Add a Select box to the page (to choose beetween subjects):
        - **Label** : Subject class
        - **Available Values** : Mathematics, Physics (constants).
        - **Value** : selectedSubject
-    d.
-Add a Table widget to the page (to display the requests):
+    - Add a Table widget to the page (to display the requests):
 	   - **Headers** : Id, Subject, Content, Medical comment, Student (constants)
        - **Content** : requestList (script, click the fx icon to switch from contstant to script)
        - **Column keys** : persistenceId, subject, content, medicalComment, student.fullname

   2. In the studio, create an [application descriptor](applicationCreation.md):
-    a.
-Set the application token: *TeacherApp*
+    - Set the application token: *TeacherApp*
-    b.
-Set the application profile: *Teachers*
+    - Set the application profile: *Teachers*
-    c.
-Add an orphan page
+    - Add an orphan page
        - **Application Page**: *custompage_reviewRequests*
 	   - **Token**: *requests*
-    d.
-Set the home page token: *requests*
+    - Set the home page token: *requests*
-    e.
-Deploy
+    - Deploy

   3. Make sure the living application works fine, and that while selecting subject from the drop down list, all instances of *Requests*, *Mathematics* or *Physiscs*, are displayed.